-Work in the Original Profile Interface
+Working with Profiles in the Original Profile Interface

-To view a profile on the original profile page, from Setup, enter Profiles in the Quick Find box, then select Profiles, then select the profile you want.
+To view a profile, from Setup, enter Profiles in the Quick Find box, then select Profiles, then select the profile you want.

 On the profile detail page, you can:

 - Edit the profile - Create a profile based on this profile - For custom profiles only, click Delete to delete the profile - Note: You can't delete a profile that's assigned to a user, even if the user is inactive. - View the users who are assigned to this profile